Michigan schools are gearing up for the SAT. Kathleen Gillespie, PhD, spells out what students need to know to get ready.

 - Prepare to acquire new information.
 Learn all you can about the organization of the exam.
 The greater knowledge you have about the content and how the exam is organized, the more likely you are to think about, understand, and remember it on exam day.5

 - Talk with exam prep tutors.
 Ask your exam prep tutor(s) about what you are doing and why.
-Successful students understand what they are doing for exam prep and know why they are doing it.6
+Successful students understand what they are doing for exam prep and know why they are doing it.
+Extra support ahead of exams can be found from online tutoring services that can make sure you consolidate the skills you need to be successful in exams.6

 - Spend uninterrupted time in exam prep.
 This result is that your attention remains focused during exam prep for gradually longer stretches of time.
 The time spent thinking about exam strategies results in better overall performance.
 8

 - Ask your tutor(s) to show you how to use exam prep skills.
 Having someone show you how to work an exam question helps you apply the skill for yourself.
 9

 - Keep your exam prep organized.
 Keep track of exam prep materials.
 Place everything in one folder or binder.
 Make a study calendar.
 Mark the exam date and location.
 Identify tutoring sessions.
 Set-up exam prep practice at home or at the library.

 - Monitor and track your time on practice exams.
 Then ask your exam prep tutor(s) who has/have specialized skills for feedback on how you can be a better test taker.

 - Archambeault, B. (1992).
 Personalizing study skills in secondary students.
 Journal of Reading, 35, 468-472.
 Baumann, J. F., & Bergeron, B. S. (1993).